Job Offer (Reversed)

 And here a few examples of things I really don’t like or, at least, procrastinate to no end:

-- Low level programming work (a.k.a. actually programming)
+- Low level programming work (a.k.a. actual programming)

 - Working alone